coltondane/README-generator/Develop/README.md

 ## Installation
     N/A
 ## Usage
-    This application is very user friendly, all they have to do is answer the prompts with as much detail as they see fit, the code does all of the formatting for them.
+    This application is very simple to use and will generate a logo for
 ## Contributions
-    N/A
+    Kirtley - DU Teaching Advisor
 ## Tests
     N/A
 ## License